dforrer/postfinance_b2bservice_node/README.md

 Program sequence overview
 --------------------------
 - Download the list of new invoices from the Postfinance webservice
-- Download the XML and PDF file for every TransactionID, BillerID, FileType
+- Download the RGXMLSIG file for every TransactionID, BillerID (RGXMLSIG contains all the relevant files XML, PDF, SIG)
+- Extract 'PDFInvoice', 'RGXml' (and appendix if present) and save them as separate files

 Function invocation
 --------------------
-1. getInvoiceListPayer(): 1x
+1. downloadInvoices(): MAIN function which controls the application flow
-2. pf_getInvoiceListPayer(): 1x
+2. pf_getInvoiceListPayer()
-3. parseInvoiceListPayer(): 1x
+3. parseInvoiceListPayer() => 'invoices' array
-4. processNextInvoice(): While Array 'invoices' has entries
+4. createDir(): While Array 'invoices' has entries
-5. getInvoicePayer(): While Array 'invoices' has entries
+5. pf_getInvoicePayer(): While Array 'invoices' has entries
-6. pf_getInvoicePayer(): While Array 'invoices' has entries
+6. parseInvoicePayerResponse(): While Array 'invoices' has entries